In 2014 Norway’s Constitution Day celebrations were more spectacular than ever before. It was the 200th anniversary of the constitution.

 Two hundred years after Eidsvoll, the celebrations are as strong as ever.
 This year has seen, and will see even more books being published, speeches held, and exhibitions staged.
 Critical voices have not been subdued.
 It is a fact that the Norwegian constitution was quite unique and radical at the time, based on the examples of France and the United States.
 It was based on the principle of the division of powers, between the executive, legislative and judicial branches.
-However, it would take 98 years before women were permitted to vote.
-Indeed, only male landowners and ranking civil servants had the right to vote, and Jews and Jesuits were banned from the country.
+However, it took 98 years before women were permitted to vote.
+Indeed, only male landowners and ranking civil servants had the right to vote.
+Jews and Jesuits were banned from the country.

 Naturally, the Constitution has not survived without changes to this day.